Skip to page content

 A trained recovery nurse will look after your child.

-When they are awake you will be able to be with them again.
+When it is safe for you to go to recovery you will be able to be with them again.

-You will be able to take them home later that afternoon.
+You will be able to take them home later that day.

 How will my child feel afterwards?